 Alluramancy Adept You cast Alluramancy rituals with a -1 difficulty rating.
 May buy Alluramancy or Glamour schools without a primary school requirement.
 Quick Blades Gain x1 Bleed per combat when fighting with Flurry style.
 Nimble Gain x1 Dodge per combat.
 Quick Footed You gain an additional step when using the Agile skill.
-Harmonic Thoughts Gain a Power 2 Tactful Statement at the start of each social encounter.
+Hive Counselor Gain a Power 2 Tactful Statement at the start of each social encounter.
 Skyland Farmer You start with 1 Gatherer hireling with Foraging-2.
-Potion Crafter You may start as a Master Apothecary, with a specialization in Potions.
-You start with the Recipe for Healing Potion.
+Potion Crafter You may start as a Master Apothecary, with a specialization in Potions.You start with the Recipe for Healing Potion.
+You gain 1 Renown with the Eusocial.
 Silk Crafter You may start as a Master Tailor, with a specialization in Clothing.
-You start with the Pattern for Silk Protective Clothing.
+You start with the Pattern . for Silk Protective Clothing.
+You gain 1 Renown with the Eusocial.
 Jatai Warrior You gain +1 to the Pilot skill when on a Tentetsu airship.
-You have Rank 1 in the Winged Protectors.
+You gain 1 Renown in the Winged Protectors.
+Honey Maker You may start as a Master Chef, with a specialization in Foods.You start with the Recipe for Honey Cakes.
+You gain 1 Renown with the Eusocial.